Screening officer: A pivotal role to airport security

 Every day, GardaWorld airport screening officers process thousands of people and their personal belongings.
 It’s a challenging job with no room for error, but it’s also a rewarding one when you serve as part of the GardaWorld team at one of 28 airports across Canada.

 “What I enjoy most about my job is working with an amazing group of people,” says Kristen Parker, a Screening Officer at the Ottawa International Airport (YOW).
 “I really like working with the public, meeting new people from all cultures, and providing great customer service.”
 Screeners see visitors from all walks of life, from world travelers to people flying for business to families going on holiday.
 And, every day, we keep them safe and make sure they reach their destinations.

 Screening Officers greet, direct, and inform passengers through the screening process.
+They provide a quick, thorough and courteous service, protecting passengers, airline crew members and airport staff in the secured areas of the airport and on board their flights.
 People skills are a must, with the ability to easily communicate with both fellow teammates and travelers.

 Screening Officers also regularly conduct manual body searches.
 Understandably sometimes uncomfortable for passengers, officers perform these searches with the highest degree of respect and integrity.
 Every passenger is a distinguished person throughout the security process as we ready them to enter the secured area of the airport.
 We want every traveler to not only be safe but feel safe, knowing they’re in the capable hands of GardaWorld employees.